We’ve all heard about acne on the face, chest, and back, but there’s another area frequently prone to breakouts: your scalp.

-In this piece, we’ll tell you everything you need to know about scalp acne, including the possible causes and what you can do to calm it down.
+Below, we’ll tell you everything you need to know about scalp acne, including the possible causes and what you can do to calm it down.
 Plus, we’ll also share how to keep the pimples from coming back.
 Let’s get into it.

-What Exactly Is Scalp Acne?
+What Exactly is Scalp Acne?

 We all know what pimples look like, but now imagine those inflamed bumps around the hairline or even underneath your hair.
 Yep, that’s scalp acne.

-All pimples—including the ones on your scalp—pop up due to clogged pores.
+All pimples, including the ones on your scalp, pop up due to clogged pores.
 When dead skin cells, oil, or hair care products block a pore or follicle on your head, it can get irritated and turn into a pimple.

-The good news is, scalp acne is pretty easy to identify.
+The good news is scalp acne is pretty easy to identify.
 Like pimples anywhere on your body, they appear as raised bumps that may be tender.
-However, scalp pimples can sometimes be much more than just pimples—they can be an infection of the hair follicles called folliculitis.
+However, scalp pimples can sometimes be much more than just pimples — they can be an infection of the hair follicles called folliculitis.

 We know an infection sounds intense, but it’s actually pretty chill.
 These are very common infections and are something most of us may experience at some point in our lives.

 These common infections kind of look like acne, but can become little pustules — tiny bumps that contain pus or fluid.